solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 <Callout type="info">

-At the time of this writing, the `TokenMetadata` extension for `@solana/spl-token` is still in development.
+At the time of writing, the `TokenMetadata` extension for `@solana/spl-token` is still in development and unavailable to use.

-In the code snippet above, we manually add 4 bytes for the `TokenMetadata` extension and then calculate the space required by the metadata.
+In the code snippet above, we manually allocate 4 bytes for the `TokenMetadata` extension and then calculate the space required by the metadata.

 </Callout>